stefanledin/responsify-wp/readme.md

 The different versions of the image in the example above is in the standard ``thumbnail``, ``medium``, ``large`` and ``full`` sizes.
 The **media queries** are based on the with of the "previous" image.
 Any **custom sizes** of the image will also be found and used.
-It is possible to **select which sizes** that should be used from the RWP settings page inside WordPress.
+It is also possible to **select which sizes** that should be used from the RWP settings page inside WordPress.

 ##Functions
 If you want to generate Picturefill markup in other places of the template, the ``Picture::create()`` function allows you to do that.